AliIbrahim996/SE2_guidline/Session4/README.md

     ?>
   ```

 - This script will not produce any output because the echo statement refers to a local version of the $a variable, and it has not been assigned a value within this scope.
-You may notice that this is a little bit different from the C language in that global variables in C are automatically available to functions unless specifically overridden by a local definition.
+You may notice that this is a little different from the C language in that global variables in C are automatically available to functions unless specifically overridden by a local definition.
 This can cause some problems in that people may inadvertently change a global variable.
 In PHP global variables must be declared global inside a function if they are going to be used in that function.
 - **The** `global` **keyword**
   - Example #1 Using global: